sivizius/sucks/README.md

 I hope, I will provide a list soon.

-The following pseudo-code describes how to parse a uf4 file:
+The following pseudo-code describes how to parse an uf4 file:
 ```
 function parseFile( fileName )
   file theFile = openFile( fileName )